MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Introduction

 \section{Introduction}

-The brain, as the core of human cognition and perception of the world, plays a pivotal role in encoding perceptual stimuli, processing them, and influencing decisions.
-A deeper understanding of the brain's working mechanisms requires exploring the reverse process - brain decoding.
-It involves the interpretation of responses from external visual stimuli to the visual cortex and reconstructing images from brain activity based on functional magnetic resonance imaging (fMRI) has become a feasible solution.
-Brain decoding not only reveals the brain's intricate cognitive processes \cite{gucclu2015deep, wen2018neural, kietzmann2019recurrence}, but also advances the field of brain-computer interfaces (BCI) \cite{horikawa2017generic, qian2020binless}.
+The brain, as the core of human cognition and perception, plays a pivotal role in encoding and processing perceptual stimuli, as well as influencing decisions.
+A deeper understanding of the brain's mechanisms requires exploring the reverse process---brain decoding---which involves interpreting responses from external visual stimuli to the visual cortex \cite{cox2003functional,kamitani2005decoding}, and reconstructing images based on functional magnetic resonance imaging (fMRI) has become a feasible solution \cite{naselaris2009bayesian}.